dasomoli/translated-content/files/ko/web/javascript/reference/errors/reduce_of_empty_array_with_no_initial_value/index.md

 ---
-title: 'TypeError: Reduce of empty array with no initial value'
+title: "TypeError: Reduce of empty array with no initial value"
 slug: Web/JavaScript/Reference/Errors/Reduce_of_empty_array_with_no_initial_value
+page-type: javascript-error
 ---

 {{jsSidebar("Errors")}}

+The JavaScript exception "reduce of empty array with no initial value" occurs when a reduce function is used.

 ## Message

 ```
-    TypeError: 초기값이 없는 빈 배열에 대해 reduce를 실행
+TypeError: Reduce of empty array with no initial value (V8-based & Firefox & Safari)
 ```

 ## Error type